reclaimprotocol/attestor-core/docs/provider.md

 Since almost all APIs we'd encounter would be HTTP based, we've created a generic HTTP provider that can be used to verify any HTTP request.

-All you need to do is provide the URL, method, headers & body of the request you want to verify along with the secret parameters required to make the request (that are hidden from the witness any other party).
+All you need to do is provide the URL, method, headers & body of the request you want to verify along with the secret parameters required to make the request (that are hidden from the attestor any other party).

 Let's look at a detailed example of how to prove the date of birth of a user without revealing any other information.
 We'd be doing this via the "Aadhar" API.
 For context, Aadhar is a unique identification number issued by the Indian government to its citizens.